ngrok/webhooks.fyi/src/pages/security/asymmetric-key-encryption.md

 {% /table %}
 ---

 In our research, we found a couple of providers — PayPal and SendGrid — using asymmetric encryption for webhook security.
-In this method, the webhook provider uses a private key (only known to the provider) to sign requests, while the listener uses a public key with a verifier to validate webhook calls.
+In this method, the webhook provider uses a private key to sign requests while the listener uses a public key to validate webhook calls.
 At a conceptual level, the process works as follows:

-1. On webhook requests, the provider signs the webhook message using its private key.
-The signature is included in the webhook request as a header.
+1. On webhook requests, the provider signs the webhook message using its private key and adds it to the webhook request as a header.
 2. The webhook listener receives the request and runs an ECDSA or RSA verifier with the public key, the request body, and the signed value from the provider.
-If the verifier returns positive, it means that the signature could only be created by the private key, and the request is considered legit.
+If the verifier returns positive, it means that the private key could only create the signature, and the request is considered legit.

-## Asymetric encryption vs HMAC
+## Asymmetric encryption vs HMAC

-The big difference between HMAC and asymmetric key encryption is in how the verification process is carried out.
+The major difference between HMAC and asymmetric key encryption is in the verification process.
 In HMAC, webhook listeners generate the same signature from the provider using the same key to validate the request.
 In asymmetric encryption, listeners cannot generate the same signature.
 Instead, they use a verifier with the public key to confirm if the request is legit.

-This difference in verification logic is used to deliver non-repudiation.
+This difference in verification logic delivers non-repudiation.
 In HMAC, anyone with access to the private key can generate a webhook request.
-With asymmetric keys, only the webhook provider — in possession of the private key — can generate legit signatures.
+However, with asymmetric keys, only the webhook provider — in possession of the private key — can sign webhook messages.

 Webhook implementations with asymmetric keys can also use the same techniques as HMAC providers to add [replay prevention](/security/replay-prevention), [versioning](/ops-experience/versioning), and [key rotation](/ops-experience/key-rotation).
 SendGrid, for example, implements a timestamp header ( `X-Twilio-Email-Event-Webhook-Timestamp` ) within the payload to mitigate replay attacks.

 ## Drawbacks

 However, asymmetric encryption comes with drawbacks.
-Asymmetric encryption considerably harder to implement than HMAC and will introduce:
+Asymmetric encryption is considerably harder to implement than HMAC and will introduce:

 - **Many different methods for shipping and rotating public keys**: PayPal sends the public key with the webhook request for verification, while SendGrid informs the public key in its settings page.
-Some other vendors ship asymetric keys via proprietary APIs and using [JSON Web Keys / JWK](/security/jwt-jwk-oauth2) APIs.
+Some other vendors ship asymmetric keys via proprietary APIs and using [JSON Web Keys / JWK](/security/jwt-jwk-oauth2) APIs.
-- **Different key formats**: Providers may ship keys in different formats including PKCS8, PEM, or CER.
+- **Different key formats**: Providers may ship keys in different formats, including PKCS8, PEM, or CER.
-- **Library support**: Compared to HMAC, asymetric encryption will introduce additional complexity with libraries for validation.
+- **Library support**: Compared to HMAC, asymmetric encryption will introduce additional complexity with libraries for validation.